tengu-team/layer-sojobo/README.md

 - https

 ## http
-This installs the Sojobo api running on http. **This is highly discouraged!!!**
+This installs the service running on http. **This is highly discouraged!!!**

 ## letsencrypt